ppedrot/quote-mltt/docs/index.md

 | File | Description |
 |---|----|
-[LogicalRelation.Def] | Contains the logical relation's definition. |
+[LogicalRelation.Definition.Def] | Contains the logical relation's definition. |
 [LogicalRelation.Induction] | We derive by hand better induction principles for the logical relation, which handle some repacking and universe-related shenanigans once and for all. |
 [LogicalRelation.Escape] | The escape lemma: the logical relation implies conversion/typing. |
 [Validity.Validity] | Definition of validity: closure of the logical relation under substitution. |